thosgood/this-weeks-finds/markdown/201-250/week203.md

 lands in one of the *longest* intervals not containing a previous point!
 And, it chops this interval in a golden way.

-Stephen Schanuel said some things about \"[week203](week203.html)\" on the category theory mailing list, so I\'ll include his post here along with various replies, concluding with my own.
+Stephen Schanuel said some things about ["Week 203"](#week203) on the category theory mailing list, so I'll include his post here along with various replies, concluding with my own.